In Exercises 25–28, use the confidence interval to find the margi... | Channels for Pearson+

 Sample Mean

-The sample mean is the average of a set of sample observations and serves as a point estimate of the population mean.
+The sample mean is the average of a set of observations from a sample, serving as a point estimate of the population mean.
 It is calculated by summing all sample values and dividing by the number of observations.
-In the context of a confidence interval, the sample mean is typically the midpoint of the interval, providing a central value around which the margin of error is applied.
+In the context of the confidence interval (3.144, 3.176), the sample mean can be found as the midpoint of the interval, which provides a central value around which the data is distributed.

 Recommended video: